-Cost: cloud computing eliminates the need to purchase servers and software and spreads the costs across many clients, allowing their services to be delivered for significantly cheaper than other providers
+Cost: cloud computing eliminates the need for you to purchase servers and software.
+Instead, the cost is spread across many clients, allowing cloud services to be delivered for significantly cheaper than traditional setup.

-Speed: due to the scale of most cloud computing providers, they are able to afford significantly more powerful systems that deliver faster response times
+Speed: due to the scale of most cloud computing providers, they can afford significantly more powerful systems that deliver faster response times.

-Global scalability: most cloud providers are large companies with significant resources that can offer their clients huge scalability and global access to the cloud.
+Global scalability: most cloud providers are large companies with significant resources to offer huge scalability and global access to the cloud.
 Cloud storage is one great example of scalability, where you can easily add on more storage as your business grows.

-Productivity: utilising an outsourced computing solution like the cloud means that in-house IT staff can focus on other tasks which benefit organisational productivity
+Productivity: utilising an outsourced computing solution means that in-house IT staff can focus on other tasks, which raises productivity.

-Reliability: similarly, with so many relying on their services, cloud service providers ensure that there are reliable failsafes and back-ups to prevent data loss and system breakdowns
+Reliability: similarly, with so many relying on their services, cloud service providers ensure that there are reliable failsafe and back-ups to prevent data loss and system breakdowns.

-What types of cloud computing services are available?
+What are the main types of cloud computing services?

 There are three main types of cloud computing:

 These services build on top of one another and interact to offer the huge capabilities of cloud computing.
-Together these three categories are called the ‘cloud computing stack’.
+Together, they are called the ‘cloud computing stack’.

-What does each part of the cloud computing stack do?
+What does each layer of the cloud computing stack do?

-Infrastructure-as-a-service (IaaS): IaaS is the most basic form of cloud computing, which allows clients to IT infrastructure remotely.
-This includes servers, data storage systems, networks, virtual machines and the operating systems that allow them to function.
-These are typically provided on a contract or a pay as you go basis.
+Infrastructure-as-a-service (IaaS): IaaS is the bottommost layer of cloud computing, which allows clients to use IT infrastructure remotely.
+This includes servers, data storage systems or cloud storage, networks and virtual machines.
+These are typically provided on a contract or a pay-as-you-go basis.

-Platform as a service (PaaS): PaaS enables developers to create applications without setting up the infrastructure required to develop, test, deliver and manage those applications.
-By providing the servers, storage systems, network infrastructure and databases, software developers are able to create much more effectively.
+Platform as a service (PaaS): PaaS enables developers to create applications without setting up the platform required to develop, test, deliver and manage those applications.
+By using operating systems, development environments and databases in the cloud, software and app developers can create much more effectively.

-Software as a service (SaaS): SaaS is the top layer of the cloud computing stack, which utilises both the infrastructure and the software platforms of IaaS and SaaS to provide usable software solutions through the internet.
-This means that clients only need a web browser to utilise powerful programs which may operate at levels far beyond the hardware and software directly available to them.
+Software as a service (SaaS): SaaS is the top layer of the cloud computing stack, which utilises IaaS and SaaS to provide usable software solutions through the internet.
+This means that clients only need a web browser to utilise powerful programs, which require better and more complex hardware and software than they can afford.